-The Heritage Center’s 150th Anniversary exhibit will explore four key themes: Health Resort, Attractions, Community Builders and Road to Revival.
-The exhibit showcases how Manitou Springs evolved from its initial roots as a health resort to a center of tourist attractions.
-Key people who shaped Manitou Springs as a hometown Community will be featured.
-The exhibit will also tell the stories of the town’s growth in the areas of architectural, business, environmental and artistic revival.
-The onsite exhibit is will launch June 3, 2022, and run through December 2022.
-Several on location events are planned in July and August to align with the exhibit’s key themes and provide community outreach.
+The Heritage Center’s 150th Anniversary exhibit explores 5 key themes: Host Nation, Health Resort, Attractions, Community Builders and Road to Revival.
+A brief history of the Ute Nation is presented, as well as how Manitou Springs evolved from its initial roots as a Health Resort to a center of Tourist Attractions.
+Key people who shaped Manitou Springs as a hometown Community are featured.
+The exhibit also tells the stories of the town’s growth in the areas of architectural, business, environmental and artistic Revival.
+The onsite exhibit runs through December 2022.
+Several on-location events are planned in July and August to align with the exhibit’s key themes and provide community outreach.

 We tell stories about Manitou’s healing mineral waters, the town founding by Dr. William Bell and General Palmer and a Bath House history.
 We cover tuberculosis and metaphysical/spiritual treatments.
 Featured physicians include Dr. Harriet Leonard, Dr. Edwin Solly, Dr. Basil Creighton and Dr. Henry Ogilbee.